Balance – The Key To Everything

 Edges and Balance

 Edges don’t matter to a certain extent.
-I use to think that I had to press an edge with my ankle to get a 3 turn or maintain a trace of a circle but it really just comes back to balance.
+I used to think I had to press an edge with my ankle to get a 3 turn or maintain a trace of a circle but it just comes back to balance.
 The same side shoulder of the skating foot controls the balance.
 It also controls how much lean you make on an edge.
-If you start think of your edges from the shoulder down then you’ll be surprised how much better you can skate a line or trace a circle.
-I found this to be particularly true when skating loops!
-The free side is the counter balance check but the control is in the shoulder of the same side skating foot.
+If you

-At this point I have really taught you everything thing you need to know about skating better.
-I’ll go more into the details of specifics in upcoming sections but by now your wheels should be turning (pun intended).
+I have really taught you everything thing you need to know about skating better.
+I’ll go more into the details of specifics in upcoming sections, but by now your wheels should